sunflowerdojo/sunflowerdojo.github.io/_drafts/trashed-Something8217s-not-right-A-review-of-error-messages.md

 categories:
   - Uncategorized
 ---
-If something&#8217;s not right, is it left?
-If a bicycle wheel isn&#8217;t true, is it false?
+If something's not right, is it left?
+If a bicycle wheel isn't true, is it false?

 <!--more-->